 For more info about me personally, please see my bio.
-I also play jazz saxophone, I was Chair of the Shannon Park School Advisory Council from 2012-2014, and I used to be Vice-President of Programming for the Halifax Jazz Festival at JazzEast.
-I’m not a teacher, but I marched 4-5 times with the NSTU throughout their dispute with the McNeil Liberals in 2016-17, and that fired me up about checking the effectiveness of local government and bureaucracy.
-My connection to the health care system via my physician wife also makes me interested in that.
-My most significant recent volunteer position has been as President of the Shearwater Bluefins Swim Club, a competitive youth swim team that trains out of CFB 12 Wing Shearwater.
+I also play jazz saxophone, I was Chair of the Shannon Park School Advisory Council from 2012-2014, and I used to be Vice-President of Programming for the Halifax Jazz Festival at JazzEast, and my most significant recent volunteer position has been as President of the Shearwater Bluefins Swim Club, a competitive youth swim team that trains out of CFB 12 Wing Shearwater.

 Dartmouth, Nova Scotia

-Sincere Post Script: As an affluent White member of Canada’s 1% who was also raised by a radical activist lesbian mom, I’ve always had this itch to spread the word to other White folks about our country’s violent colonial history and the oppression that European settlers to Canada have exacted on our First Nations Peoples, dating back to First Contact and leading up to as recently as when the last Residential School was closed in 1996, and continuing right through to the present day with the deplorable living conditions in so many of our First Nations communities.
-As if that weren’t enough White burden, I’m also pissed about the insidious and systemic racism and misogyny that is rife throughout Canada and its many institutions.
+Sincere Post Script (from 2017): As an affluent White member of Canada’s 1% who was also raised by a radical activist lesbian mom, I’ve always had an itch to spread the word to other White folks about our country’s violent colonial history and the oppression that European settlers to Canada have exacted on our First Nations Peoples, dating back to First Contact, leading up to as recently as when the last Residential School was closed in 1996, and continuing right through to the present day with the deplorable living conditions in so many of our First Nations communities.
+As if that weren’t enough White burden, I’m also pissed off about the insidious and systemic racism and misogyny that is rife throughout Canada and its many institutions.
 Aside from being well-informed politically and trying hard to raise intelligent and enlightened kids, I feel mostly powerless to do very much about any of this, but I do sincerely want to be part of the solution to the greatest possible degree.